IBM Cloud Docs

 • Access to resources in the account, including the option for just one type or all types

-• Access to resources within a resource group, including the option for just one resource or all
+• Access to resources within a resource group, including the option for just one resource or all resources

-If you delete or edit an existing policy for a service ID currently being used, it might cause service interruption.
+If you delete or edit an existing policy for a service ID that's currently being used, it might cause service interruption.

 If you want to enable a user full administrator access to complete account management tasks, such as inviting and removing users, viewing billing and usage, managing service IDs, managing access groups, managing user access, and access to all IAM-enabled resources, you must assign a user the following access: